 12. Special Needs in Local Languages

-Aside from learning the local language, the best thing you can do is use an online translation service to print out explanations of your family’s needs in your destination’s local language.
+Aside from learning the local language, the best thing you can do is use an online translation tool to print out explanations of your family’s needs in your destination’s local language.

 You can make cards in both English and the local language.
-With cards, it will be easy for you to hand the cards to hotel staff, your waiter at a restaurant, or anyone else who needs to understand your special situation.
-With clear explanations, you can ensure your family gets the treatment you need and no one has to experience the discomfort of trying to explain a problem with hand motions or funny faces.
+These cards will be easy for you to hand to hotel staff, your waiter at a restaurant, or anyone else who needs to understand your special situation.
+This way, you can ensure your family gets the treatment you need and no one has to experience the discomfort of trying to explain a problem with hand motions or funny faces.

 13. Identification Documentation

-When traveling with kids, always check the countries you are traveling to so you know if there are any additional paperwork items you need to cross borders with children.
+Always check the countries you are traveling to so you know if there’s any additional paperwork you need to cross borders with children.

 Often, but not always, passports are all you need to travel with kids.
 However, some countries require you to carry each child’s original birth certificate to prove that you are the child’s parents and have the right to leave or enter the country with them.

 Hot Tip: Don’t have your little one’s passport yet?
 Check out our detailed piece: How to Get a U.S. Passport for Your Baby [Step-By-Step].